Frequently asked questions

 Project operations

-The Project is anticipated to connect to the 330kV Project Energy Connect running between Buronga and Dinawan substations.
+• The project is anticipated to connect to the 330kV Project Energy Connect running between Buronga and Dinawan substations.

-Wind turbines generate sound; however, people can generally maintain a conversation at the turbine's base without raising their voices.
+• Wind turbines generate sound; however, people can generally maintain a conversation at the turbine's base without raising their voices.
 The wind speed and direction, topography, vegetation and distance from the turbine will impact how loud the turbines can be.

-As part of the development process, noise monitoring and impact assessment for the Abercrombie Wind Farm project will be undertaken to ensure the operational noise at neighbouring dwellings complies with the relevant noise criteria specified in the guidelines.
-Noise will also be monitored during operations to ensure the actual operational noise does not exceed the relevant noise criteria.
+As part of the Environmental Impact Assessment process, further noise monitoring and impact assessment will be undertaken to ensure the operational noise at neighbouring dwellings complies with the guidelines.
+The project team will also monitor noise during operations to ensure the actual operational noise does not exceed the relevant noise criteria.

 Project decommissioning

-Decommissioning means returning the area to its previous land use.
+• Decommissioning means returning the area to its previous land use.

 At the end of its operational life, the wind farm will be decommissioned in accordance with the development consent conditions.